 Ingredients

 Onions – This is the star ingredient of this kanda bhaji recipe.
 Use red onions to make the pyaz pakora.
-They are slightly pungent in taste making the pakoda very flavorful.
+They are slightly pungent in taste, making the pakoda very flavorful.
 Having said that, yellow onions or white onions also work fine.

 For The Batter – A batter to make kanda bhaji is made using chickpea flour (besan, gram flour).
-I add a little rice flour to the batter to make the pakoda crispier.
+I add rice flour to the batter to make the pakoda crispier.
 You can replace rice flour with cornstarch.

 Skip adding asafetida to make the pakora gluten-free.